iidrees/Day2-Bootcamp/Readme.txt

 The last task is to write an simple http client program that consumes a public API

-I was supposed to write test for the getPrimes and OOP programs, but I could only write for the getPrimes program.

 How To Run The Text